Future Strategic Tanker Aircraft: Financial reviews

 However, all the follow-on milestones have been achieved on or ahead schedule, and in particular the delivery of each of the fourteen aircraft.
-The FSTA Program has been the first UK aircraft program delivering on schedule and on budget since World War 2.
+The FSTA programme has been the first UK aircraft programme delivering on schedule and on budget since World War 2.

-The Public Accounts Committee found that the aircraft specification did not feature the adequate protection required for flights into Afghanistan and would therefore mean the Lockheed Tristar would continue to fulfil this role until 2016.
+The Public Accounts Committee (PAC) found that the aircraft specification did not feature the adequate protection required for flights into Afghanistan, and would therefore mean the Lockheed TriStar would continue to fulfil this role until 2016.
 This had been caused by the FSTA scheme beginning prior to the commencement of military operations in Afghanistan, and a significant delay in any decision being made on including the required protection systems within the contract.

-However, the FSTA aircraft were quickly modified to fulfill the adequate protection, and Voyagers started operations into Afghanistan in December 2013.
+However, the FSTA aircraft were quickly modified to fulfil the adequate protection, and Voyagers started operations into Afghanistan in December 2013.

-The Lockheed Tristar retired from RAF service in March 2014 and the VC10 in September 2013.
+The Lockheed TriStar retired from RAF service in March 2014 and the VC10 in September 2013.